 One of the most popular types of marble to use in bathrooms is our Carrara marble from Italy.
 Its white background is accented with veins of bluish-gray that go well with several other accent colors and give a sense of clean elegance, space and calm that is just perfect for a guest bathroom, powder room or spa-style bathroom.
 Marble can be used for the countertops, and also as tiles for the walls and floor as well.

 Aside from this classic color, marble comes in shades of black, pink, green and brown.
 Each of these can be used to fit your tastes and design desires.
 And while our Carrara marble brings a brighter vibe into the room, darker, earthier tones of marble accessorized with black or mahogany cabinets and other elements give a feeling of warmth and luxury.
-Another great marble color for bathrooms is Emperador Dark marble.
+Another great stone trend in St. Louis is Emperador Dark marble, which is a great choice for bathrooms.

 When to Use Granite in Your Bathroom